Conjunctive Queries: Unique Characterizations and Exact Learnability: Preliminaries

 Note that, for simplicity, this definition of CQ does not allow the use of constants.
 Many of the results in this paper, however, can be extended in a straightforward way to CQs with a fixed finite number of constants (which can be simulated using additional free variables).

 If $A$ is a structure over the same schema as $q$, we denote by $q(A)$ the set of all $k$-tuples of values that satisfy the query $q$ in $A$.
 We write $q\subseteq q'$ if $q$ and $q'$ are queries over the same schema, and of the same arity, and $q(A)\subseteq q'(A)$ holds for all structures $A$.
 We say that $q$ and $q'$ are \emph{logically equivalent} if $q\subseteq q'$ and $q'\subseteq q$ both hold.
-We refer to any textbook on database theory for a more detailed exposition of the semantics of CQs.
+We refer to any textbook on database theory for a more detailed exposition of the semantics of CQs, and we will restrict ourselves to giving an equivalent presentation of the semantics of CQs through canonical structures and the Chandra-Merlin theorem.

 There is a well-known correspondence between $k$-ary CQs over a schema $\mathcal{S}$ and structures over $\mathcal{S}$ with $k$ distinguished elements.
 In one direction, we can associate to each $k$-ary CQ $q(\textbf{x})$ over the schema $\mathcal{S}$ a corresponding structure over $\mathcal{S}$ with $k$ distinguished elements, namely $\widehat{q} = (A_q,\textbf{x})$, where the domain of $A_q$ is the set of variables occurring in $q$, and the facts of $A_q$ are the conjuncts of $q$.
 We will call this structure $\widehat{q}$ the \emph{canonical structure} of $q$.
 Note that every distinguished element of $\widehat{q}$ occurs in at least one fact, as follows from the safety condition of CQs.
 Conversely, consider any structure $(A,\textbf{a})$, with $\textbf{a}=a_1, \ldots, a_k$, such that every distinguished element $a_i$ occurs in at least one fact of $A$.
 We can associate to $(A,\textbf{a})$ a $k$-ary \emph{canonical CQ}, namely the CQ that has a variable $x_a$ for every value $a$ in the domain of $A$ occurring in at least one fact, and a conjunct for every fact of $A$.